insanj/Style/Objective-C.md

 ### Method Naming

-Methods should be named in the traditional Objective-C, verbose manner, using sensical parameter names and nearly-English phrasing.
+Methods should be named using natural, verbose Objective-C with sensible parameter names and common English phrasing.

-	- (void)presentAttachmentViewControllerAbove:(UIViewController *)currentViewController
+	- (void)transitionToAttachmentViewController:(UIViewController *)attachmentViewController

 ### Method Syntax

-Only use bracket notation when accessing methods, and dot notation when accessing properties; prefer ```array.count``` over ```[array count]```, and don't be afraid to let your IDE wrap lines with long method names.
+Use bracket notation when accessing methods, and dot notation when accessing properties; prefer ```array.count``` over ```[array count]```, and don't be afraid to let your IDE wrap lines with long method names.
+You can always option-click a method name to check if you're actually accessing a method or a property.

 	[self addTranslationSpringWithMass:5.0 stiffness:1.0 damping:0.25 startTime:1.0 velocity:2.0 timing:springTiming];